-From ??? we will be meeting in person in the St Lawrence building again, as well as streaming that service live on Youtube.
-Tier 4 status in London allows this – we are doing things differently from ‘normal’ to reduce the risk of Covid transmission.
+On Sunday 21st February 2021 we started meeting in person in the St Lawrence building again, as well as streaming that service live on Youtube.
+We are doing things differently from ‘normal’ to reduce the risk of Covid transmission.
 Occasionally we meet in the churchyard so that more people can come and everyone can sing.

 Because of the Government’s Coronavirus advice for churches, services are different to what we’re used to at St Lawrence, but we’re grateful that we can still meet in person.
 Please read the information here so that you know what to expect.

 Here are some of the features of the services:

 We live-stream the services.
 You can find the link to that feed on stlm.uk/online as usual

 There is now no need to book for a service – please just turn up.